 - In ophthalmology, eye screenings for diabetic retinopathy, a disease that is a major cause of blindness among individuals with diabetes, can be captured digitally by retinal cameras and transmitted to a specialist for review.
 These screenings are particularly effective in preventing vision loss or blindness.

-However, it is important to note that store and forward services are not always reimbursable by private insurers, and Medicaid policies on this issue vary from state to state.
+It is important to note that store and forward services are not always reimbursable by private insurers, and Medicaid policies on this issue vary from state to state.

 Store and Forward Successes